 But on too many occasions our data is falling in the wrong hands and being misused or used illegally.
-This will create new jobs where detectives have to hunt down the use of data by certain companies, namely a data detective who enforces data laws.
+This will create new jobs where detectives have to hunt down the use of data by certain companies, namely, data detectives who enforce data laws.

 These types of investigations have already started, as evidenced by the investigation into Cambridge Analytica and how they helped swing the USA election and even the Brexit vote, which can be explained by watching the Cambridge Analytica Netflix documentary.

 Gene editing is a controversial topic because it allows us to somewhat play the role of a god.
 But away from choosing our newborn’s eye colour or height, there is a medical use for it.
-With the power to edit genes, we will be able to reduce the risks of serious health conditions and vastly improve the quality of life for many people.
+With the power to edit genes and use genetic technologies, we will be able to reduce the risks of serious health conditions and vastly improve the quality of life for many people.

 But this comes with a number of hurdles and pitfalls that will need to be addressed with legislation.
 What can we morally do?
 And what is off the table?
 Gene legislators will need to come in to get the industry started – and they already are – and then we will need medical experts to alter the genes and manage the whole system.